Relative Arbitrage Opportunities with Interactions among $N$ Investors

 \subsection{Construction of Nash equilibrium}

-The solution concept of this $N$-player game is Nash equilibrium.
-In this spirit, assuming that the others have already chosen their own strategies, a typical player computes the best response to all the other players, which amounts to the solution of an optimal control problem to minimize the expected cost $\Tilde{u}^{\ell}$.
-Specifically, when investor $\ell$ assumes the wealth of other players are fixed, they wish to take the solution of \eqref{eqsol} and \eqref{eqsol2} as their wealth to begin with so that
+The solution concept of this $N$ player game is the Nash equilibrium. {In particular, given the strategies chosen by the other players,} a typical player seeks the best response to all the other players, which amounts to the solution of an optimal control problem to minimize the expected cost $u^{\ell}$.
+Specifically, when an investor $\ell$ assumes that the wealth of other players is fixed, they wish to take the solution of \eqref{eqsol} and \eqref{eqsol2} as their initial wealth so that